{{CurrentPage.Topics.DisplayName}} {{CurrentPage.Subtopic_x0020_Level_x0020_1}}

 The After School Programs Grant was previously named the Healthy Community Investment Grant.

-FY 2025 After School Programs -- Non-School Districts Notice of Funding Opportunity/Request for Proposals (NOFO/RFP)
+FY2027 After School Programs - Non-School Districts Notice of Funding Opportunity (NOFO)

-Entities that are not school districts or Local Education Agencies (LEAs) are eligible to apply.
+Entities that are not school districts or Local Education Agencies (LEAs).
 These entities include, but are not limited to, Regional Offices of Education (ROEs); Intermediate Service Centers (ISCs); community-based organizations, including faith-based organizations; or Indian tribes or tribal organizations (as defined in the federal Indian Self-Determination and Education Assistance Act).

-Proposals are due to ISBE no later than 4:00 p.m. on October 7, 2024.
+Proposals are due to ISBE no later than 4:00 p.m. on Thursday August 6, 2026.
+Proposals must be submitted through ISBE's IWAS System.
 Proposals submitted after this date and time will not be accepted.

 Funding Opportunities